Equestrian statue of Charles II trampling Cromwell

 An equestrian statue of Charles II trampling Cromwell stands near Newby Hall in North Yorkshire, England.
 It was previously sited at Gautby Hall in Lincolnshire, and was originally installed at the Stocks Market in the City of London.
 It is a Grade II listed building.

 The 17th-century statue is made of Carrara marble.
-It shows a mounted man in armour riding a horse, which is walking over and trampling a human figure prostrate on the ground.
+It shows a man with the features of King Charles II in armour and riding a horse, which is walking over and trampling a figure lying on the ground representing Oliver Cromwell.
 The rider holds bronze reins in his left hand and a staff in his right hand.
 The sculpture stands on a tall plinth of stone ashlars, with moulded base and cornice, and rounded ends.